irrvlo/irrvlo/README.md

 ### Programming

-I'm somewhat experienced in JS, I do more backend than frontend, but frontend is really fun I'm trying to get into other languages, like Python, C#, Java, maybe Lua (for roblox :P)
+I'm somewhat experienced in JS, I do more backend than frontend, but frontend is really fun.
+I'm trying to get into other languages, like Python, C#, Java, maybe Lua (for roblox :P)

 ### Music